Robin-462/Unity--hw3/README.md

 # Implemented Features
 ### Core Features
 2. **Player can Kick:**
-   Apply character to kick by animator.
+   Apply character to click keyboard space to kick by animator.
 4. **Shoot at Targets**
    Player shooting:
    Target types: